-It’s interesting when you look at research on rewarding employees that there is data that suggests that what one employee really appreciates the next one may not be as thrilled.
+It’s interesting when you look at research on rewarding employees that there is data that suggests that what one employee appreciates, the next one may not be as thrilled.

 The trick is to find the sweet spot for each employee and provide a gift that speaks to their own likes and interests.

-For instance, some employees may appreciate a paid day off to go Christmas shopping, another might prefer a gift card to their favorite store, while someone else would love the latest video game.
+For instance, some employees may appreciate a paid day off to go Christmas shopping, others might prefer a gift card to their favorite store, while someone else would love the latest video game.

-Get to know your employees so you can give them a gift that they really love!
+Get to know your employees so you can give them a gift they love!

-At the end of the day, the annual Christmas party is about thanking employees for all that they do to make your business successful.
+At the end of the day, the annual Christmas party is about thanking employees for everything they do to make your business successful.

 Take a few minutes out of the evening and simply say thank you from the bottom of your heart.

 Give a brief recap of the year and remind them of all the great things they did to make your business the success that it is.

 The annual Christmas party should be an event that employees look forward to year after year.